Anniversary Gifts in Years

 Knowing where to begin with anniversary gifts can feel overwhelming as there seem to be many guidelines to abide by, yet once you know the rules, it's quite simple.
 We've got the answers to the most common questions regarding wedding anniversary gifts by year.
 Plus, you'll find all there is to know about traditional and modern themes, colors, and gemstones for each year.

-For the quick scoop, reference our anniversary gift charts below.
+For a quick scoop, reference our anniversary gift charts below.
 If you're looking for more details and gift guides for a specific year, check out our anniversaries gift guide page.
 We are continually working to create links for each year, so check back often for new posts and sign up for our newsletter to always be in the gifting know. .

 Where do Traditional Wedding Anniversary Gifts Come From?

 Although there isn't much to support this theory, the tradition of celebrating anniversaries with a specific gift in mind is thought to date back to the middle ages.
 Substantial proof of this historical convention is traced back to the 18th century in Germany, specifically on milestone anniversaries such as 25 and 50-years.
 It was and still is today a way to commemorate the couple and how far they've come.

 Read more about the history of traditional wedding anniversary gifts here.